williamhCode/VEX-bot-test/README.md

 # VEX-bot-test
-PID and path finding simulator for VEX robotics, created with Pygame.
+Pathing simulator for VEX robotics, created with Pygame.